Free Trade Zones in Malaysia: Purpose & Types

 Definition of Free Trade Zone

-According to Britannica, a free trade zone (also known as a free port) is basically an area where bundles of items may be landed, handled, manufactured, or reconfigured and re-exported without any intervention from the customs authority.
-Once the item is moved to a consumer within the country in which the zone is located, they become the subject to custom duties.
+According to Britannica, a free trade zone (also known as a free port) is an area where bundles of items may be landed, handled, manufactured, or reconfigured and re-exported without any intervention from the customs authority.
+Once the item is moved to a consumer within the country in which the zone is located, it becomes subject to customs duties.

 Purpose of Free Trade Zone

-The purpose of a Free Trade Zone is to remove from a seaport, airport, or border that caused high tariffs and complex custom regulation.
-One of the benefits of having free trade zone is the quicker turnaround of ships and planes through the reduction of formalities customs examinations and the ability to fabricate, refinish, and store goods freely.
+The purpose of a Free Trade Zone is to remove from a seaport, airport, or border that caused high tariffs and complex customs regulations.
+One of the benefits of having a free trade zone is the quicker turnaround of ships and planes through the reduction of formalities and customs examinations and the ability to fabricate, refinish, and store goods freely.

 Digital Free Trade Zone in Malaysia